Ph.D., University of Chicago, School of Social Service Administration

 Kelly, M. S., Key, W., Brake, A., Cortes, M. & Wardzala, S. (2017).
 Educator professional learning communities (PLCs) for improving academic, social, and behavioral outcomes in K-12 schools: A systematic review (Accepted title).
 The Campbell Collaboration, 1-9.

 Brake, A. & Roth, B. (2016).
 Contemporary Federal Policy and School Social Work: Implications for Practice and Opportunities for Leadership.
 In Villareal Sosa, L., Cox, T. & Alvarez, M. (Eds.), School Social Work: National Perspectives on Practice in School.
 Oxford University Press.

 Roth, B. J., Sichling, F., & Brake, A. (2015).
 Recentering our tendencies: Immigrant youth development and the importance of context in social work research.
 Journal of Human Behavior in the Social Environment, 1-12.

 Brake, A. & Livingston, L. (2015).
 Tackling oppression in schools: Orienting skills for school social workers.
 In Massat, C. R., Kelly, M. S., & Constable, R. T. (Eds.), School Social Work: Practice, Policy, and Research.
 (8th edition).
 Lyceum Books, Incorporated.

-Brake, A. & Omer, F. (2016).
-Plugging the Pipeline from Within: School Social Work Leadership and Data Driven Discipline Reform.
-Workshop Presentation at the School Social Work Association of America National Conference, Baltimore, MD.
+Brake, A. & Omer, F. (March, 2016).
+Plugging the pipeline from within: School social work leadership and data driven discipline reform.
+Presentation at the annual meeting of the School Social Work Association of America National Conference, Baltimore, Md.